-Gold is the most abundant constituent of the ore, but

-to 1 by weight.
+Gold is the most abundant constituent of the ore, but is always accompanied with silver at the ratio of about 22 to 1 by weight.
 The gold, however, constitutes on the average about 70% of the ore values.
-High-grade ores frequently show free gold occurring in aggregates of small hackly grains or as thin plates which show up plainly in the pan.
+High-grade ores frequently show free gold occurring in aggregates of small grains or as thin plates which show up plainly in the pan.
 In the past several attempts have been made to mill this ore, but with little success, particularly as to the recovery of the silver, which is generally attributed to the presence of the iron and manganese always abundant in the better grade ores.
 However, I am informed that recent mill tests have shown recoveries of 85% to 90% of the combined gold and silver values.

-12. OCCURRENCE OF ORE: The Allison ore-shoots are tabular in form and follow the plane of one or more of the foot-wall slips in the brecciated foot-wall andesite.
+OCCURRENCE OF ORE: The Allison ore-shoots are tabular in form and follow the plane of one or more of the foot-wall slips in the brecciated foot-wall andesite.
 The richer ore bodies range from 3 to 5 feet in width but are generally encased in ore of lower grade, the whole constituting a lode 10 to 15 feet wide for the length of the shoot.
-The latteral limits of a shoot is usually the result of a pinch in the vein caused by the junction of two foot-wall slips.
+The lateral limits of a shoot is usually the result of a pinch in the vein caused by the junction of two foot-wall slips.